 <initial_density>3.0</initial_density>

 </initial_modifier>

+Ellipsoidal Fibril Distribution Initializer

+This prescribes an ellipsoidal fibril distribution (EFD) to each element.
+The same EFD is set to all elements.
+The EFD is prescribed as a symmetric positive-definite matrix (SPD).
+Due to symmetry only 6 unique values are needed.
+The values are entered in the order (XX, YY, ZZ, XY, YZ, XZ).
+Note that if a value other than a semi-positive definite matrix is entered the model may fail.

+e.g.

+<initial_modifier type="EFD_initializer">

+<spd>3,1,1,0,0,0</spd>

+</initial_modifier>

 Node Data Interpolation

 If you need finer control of variable used by AngioFE certain variables can be read in on a per node basis and then interpolated to the gauss points before the finite element simulation begins.
 This will be applied after the initial modifiers.
-This means that initial modifiers can specify a default value which can then be overrriden in palces that are different from the default.
+Thus, initial modifiers can be overriden in places that deviate from the default.
 This is done by using a nodeset and a named mesh data section.
-There number of items in the nodeset and the NodeData sections must match.
-Node_set_id is the zero indexed index of the nodeset in the order the nodesets appear in the .feb files.
+The number of items in the nodeset and the NodeData sections must match.
+Node_set_id is the zero-indexed value of the nodeset in the order the nodesets appear in the .feb files.
 The name of NodeData must match what node_interpolation value expects.

 e.g.